3rd - 5th Grade

 English Language Arts

-Children study art, music, physical education and technology.
+Students study art, music, physical education and technology.

 The curriculum for younger students includes units based upon school, food, what they like to do (hobbies), learning adjectives and family that align with the Michigan Department of Education Language standard.

-Treating others as you want to be treated
+Treat others the way you want to be treated